rc2/template-py/README.md

 # README

-This is an example python template.
+This is an example template py.

 ## Requirements